astampoulis/makam-paper-funpearl/makamcode/03-dependent-binding.md

 ADVISOR.
 It is a subset of System F$_\omega$, actually -- so, the simply typed lambda calculus, plus prenex polymorphism, plus simple type constructors of the form `type * ... * type -> type`.
-The `prop` sort of propositions is a bit special, since we can only add rules to its inhabitants, but otherwise it is just a normal type.
+The `prop` sort of propositions is a bit special, since its terms represent computations too, but otherwise it is just a normal type.

 STUDENT.
 I see.
 So, that is quite similar to base Haskell -- without the recent extensions with kind definitions \citep{yorgey2012giving} or Type-in-Type \citep{weirich2013system}